How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 Schema Markup (Your AI Overview Ticket)

-AI Overviews function similarly to featured snippets.
+AI Overviews and AI Mode function similarly to featured snippets.
 They extract structured information and display it without sending much traffic to source pages.

 But here’s the thing: if Google’s AI is going to extract your content anyway, you want credit.
-Schema markup increases your chances of being cited.
+Schema markup often decides whether a page is eligible to be pulled into AI-generated results at all.

 Priority Schema types for 2026: